 The Home Office EU Settlement Scheme has been designed to provide EU citizens and their families with a route to living and working in the UK beyond 31 December 2020.

-Whether the UK makes a deal with the EU or not, EU citizens living in the UK before the 29 March 2019 will be able to apply to stay in the UK via the EU settlement scheme.
+Whether the UK makes a deal with the EU or not, EU citizens living in the UK before the agreed date of departure will be able to apply to stay in the UK via the EU Settlement Scheme.

-The EU Settlement Scheme is now open for a public testing phase.
-This will be available to EU citizens and their families who meet the eligibility criteria.
+The EU Settlement Scheme is now fully open to all EEA citizens meeting the eligibility criteria.

 To make an application, please visit the government website.

 EEA citizens will have until at least 31 December 2020 to apply for their settled or pre-settled status.

 The links below provide all of the information that you and your EU health and social care sector staff need to complete an application.
 Please help your EU workers to complete an application by making this information available to them.